ibm-cloud-docs/discovery-data/collections.md

 Before you can create a collection, you must create a project.
 For more information, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).

+Things to keep in mind:

+-   A collection can support only one external data source.
+-   Documents in the collection must be in one language only, the language that you specify for the collection.

 To create a collection, complete the following steps:

 1. Open a project, go to the **Manage collections** page, and then click **New collection**.